Benin at the 1988 Summer Olympics: Athletics

-In total, five Beninoise athletes participated in the athletics events – Issa Alassane-Ousséni, Félicite Bada, Patrice Mahoulikponto, Fortune Ogouchi, José de Souza and Dossou Vignissy.
+In total, six Beninoise athletes participated in the athletics events – Issa Alassane-Ousséni, Félicite Bada, Patrice Mahoulikponto, Fortune Ogouchi, José de Souza and Dossou Vignissy.

 The heats for the men's 100 m took place on 23 September 1988.
 Alassane-Ousséni finished third in his heat in a time of 10.72 seconds as he advanced to the quarter-finals.
 The quarter-finals took place later the same day.
 Alassane-Ousséni finished eighth in his quarter-final in a time of 10.83 seconds and he did not advance to the semi-finals.

 The heats for the women's 100 m took place on 24 September 1988.
 Baba finished seventh in her heat in a time of 12.27 seconds and she did not advance to the quarter-finals.

 The heats for the men's 110 m hurdles took place on 25 September 1988.
 De Souze finished seventh in his heat in a time of 15.05 seconds and he did not advance to the quarter-finals.

 The heats for the men's 200 m took place on 26 September 1988.
 Alassane-Ousséni finished fourth in his heat in a time of 21.74 seconds and he did not advance to the quarter-finals.

 The heats for the women's 200 m took place on 28 September 1988.
 Baba finished sixth in her heat in a time of 25.42 seconds and she did not advance to the quarter-finals.

 The heats for the men's 4 x 100 m relay took place on 30 September 1988.
 Benin finished fifth in their heat in a time of 41.52 seconds and they did not advance to the semi-finals.